A Commanding Self-Belief

 “A man is a success if he gets up in the morning and gets to bed at night, and in between he does what he wants to do.” – Bob Dylan

+We cannot lose in the game of life where lessons are learned and wisdom is gained.
+Success arrives when we least expect it, due to the hard work and tireless commitment to greatness.
+Self-doubt is a killer of many dreams; one should conquer it before it flourishes.
+We must avoid cowering in defeat to rising doubts, yet rise above our challenges with renewed strength.
+Doubts are persistent thoughts that vanish when we take inspired action.
 In light of this, develop an insatiable self-belief and nurture it daily.
-Become the CEO of your own enterprise and command it with steadfast leadership.
+Become the CEO of your own life and command it with steadfast leadership.
 Don’t wait for others to acknowledge your talents, genius and gifts.
 Greet the world with passion and enthusiasm.

 Moreover, create your own definition of success.
 Don’t be lulled into other people’s definition of success since you’ll forever chase your tail trying to live up to other’s expectations.
 Focus on what matters and allow everything else not conducive to your potential to fall away.
 If it does not resonate with you, let it go so something better will fill its place.
 Overcome your fears and focus on what you can achieve.
 If you are pulled by your fears, you perceive life from a constrained mindset.
 Get back on your feet and make daily advances toward that which you seek.
 Are you willing to play big in the game of life, even if it means losing on occasions?